Introduction

 Plasma viral load and total HIV DNA in acute treated and chronic treated individuals.

-A) peak viral load and total HIV DNA measured at peak viral load in untreated (pre-therapy) and acute treated individuals B) longitudinal viral load and total HIV DNA in untreated acute infection and after 1 year of treatment C) longitudinal viral load and total HIV DNA in acute treated individuals D) viral load and total HIV DNA after 1 year of treatment in chronic and acute treated individuals.
+A) peak viral load and total HIV DNA measured at peak viral load in untreated (pre-therapy) and acute treated individuals B) longitudinal viral load and total HIV DNA in untreated acute infection and after 6 and 12 months of treatment C) longitudinal viral load and total HIV DNA in acute treated individuals D) viral load and total HIV DNA after 1 year of treatment in chronic and acute treated individuals.

 Factors associated with total proviral DNA load after 1 year of suppressive ART

-To further understand the impact of host, virological and immunological factors, as well as timing of treatment on the establishment and maintenance of the HIV reservoir, we analysed the associations between viral and immune factors and HIV-1 proviral DNA after 1 year of treatment (Table 2).
+To further understand the impact of host, virological and immunological factors, as well as timing of treatment on the establishment and maintenance of the HIV reservoir, we analysed the associations between virological and immunological markers of clinical disease progression and HIV-1 proviral DNA after 1 year of treatment (Table 2).
 Analyses for each treatment group were performed independently using multivariate regression models with HIV-1 DNA levels as the dependent variable and other factors, specifically nadir CD4, pre-infection CD4, baseline CD4 counts and peak viral load, as the independent predictor variables.
 The analysis showed that when treatment was initiated during acute infection, only peak plasma viral load was significantly associated with levels of HIV-1 proviral DNA after 1 year of treatment (p=0.02).
 However, when treatment was initiated during chronic infection both baseline CD4 count (measured 1-3 days after detection of HIV) (p=0.002) and peak plasma viral load (p=0.03) positively associated with HIV-1 proviral DNA levels, while there was a significant inverse association with nadir CD4 (p<0.0001).
-Other factors such as protective HLA alleles and type of treatment regimen were not associated with HIV-1 proviral DNA (data not shown).
+Other factors such as, total viral burden (area under the viral load curves), CD4:CD8 ratio at enrolment, protective HLA alleles and type of treatment regimen were not associated with HIV-1 proviral DNA measured after 1 year of treatment (data not shown).
 These data indicate that both host and viral characteristics impact the establishment and maintenance of the viral reservoir.

 Multivariate analysis of factors that predict total HIV-1 proviral DNA load after 1 year of treatment.